 This is how people find your website on the internet.
 For example, my domain is “www.TheSavvySagittarius.com.”
 I used Savvy in the terms of Financially Savvy and I am a true Sagittarius at heart.
 I love horoscopes and fun stuff like that.
 This fit me because I think that my horoscope truly fits my personality to a T.

-This is something to put a little thought on because you can’t change it without a little bit of work after you decide.
+This is something to put a little thought into because you can’t change it without a little bit of work after you decide.
 Fun ideas are a play on words of your name and what you want to write about.
 It could be as simple as your name.
 Make it fun.
 I know a lot of bloggers who simply go buy their name.

 After you find an available domain, you complete the purchase with your account information and you now have a place to host your blog.
 Now it ‘s time to get your blog all set up!